andrewnguyen41/saga-nodejs-kafka/README.md

 # Saga Pattern Implementation For Distributed Payment Transactions

-This project serves as a demonstrative example for effectively managing long-running Payment Transactions within a Microservice Architecture.
-Leveraging technologies such as Node.js, Kafka, and MongoDB, this implementation showcases the Saga Orchestator pattern.
+This project provides a demonstration of effectively managing long-running Payment Transactions within a Microservice Architecture.
+By utilizing technologies like Node.js, Kafka, and MongoDB, this implementation showcases the Saga Orchestrator pattern.

-Saga Pattern is a method for managing a series of related tasks in a distributed system.
-It breaks down complex processes into smaller steps, ensuring that if any step fails, compensating actions are taken.
-This pattern is crucial for maintaining data integrity and reliability in systems with multiple interacting services, like microservices architectures.
+The Saga Pattern is a powerful technique for orchestrating a series of related tasks in a distributed system.
+It decomposes complex processes into smaller, manageable steps, ensuring that in case of any failure, compensating actions are taken.
+This pattern is instrumental in upholding data integrity and reliability in systems with multiple interacting services, particularly in microservices architectures.

-For a more detailed of the Saga pattern, refer to [Microservices.io - Saga Pattern](https://microservices.io/patterns/data/saga.html).
+For a more comprehensive understanding of the Saga pattern, please refer to [Microservices.io - Saga Pattern](https://microservices.io/patterns/data/saga.html).

 ## Successful Flow:
 ![Successful Flow](./saga.png)